Stefan Meyer (physicist): Life and work

 Stefan was the second son of Jewish parents: a lawyer and notary Gotthelf Karl Meyer and his wife Clara (née Goldschmidt, sister of Victor Mordechai Goldschmidt).
 He went to school in Vienna and later graduated from gymnasium in Horn in 1892.
 He studied physics at the University of Vienna and attended the University of Leipzig for one year.
 He obtained his PhD in 1896 for work with Franz Serafin Exner and completed his habilitation in 1900.
 In 1897, Meyer became assistant of Ludwig Boltzmann at the Institute for Theoretical Physics, University of Vienna.
 His research was dedicated to magnetic permeability of liquids.
 After a talk of Friedrich Oskar Giesel – a pioneer in the research and production of radium – he obtained a sample of radium from Giesel to determine magnetic properties of the new element.
 Meyer and his colleague Egon von Schweidler were able to show that the Becquerel rays (beta rays) could be deflected by magnetic fields; this effect was discovered simultaneously by several scientists, but Meyer et al. also showed that the radiation from polonium (alpha rays) behaved differently in the magnetic field.

 Meyer was able to organize the production of 4 grams of radium, as recommended in 1901 by the Austrian Academy of Sciences.
 The chemical plant of Auer von Welsbach, which was used to produce rare earth elements, provided the necessary technical equipment and knowledge for separation of small quantities of material from ore.
 Meyer became interim head of the institute for one year after the suicide of Boltzmann.
 During that time, Meyer had also contacted Lise Meitner before she left for Berlin in 1907.
 Meyer became assistant of Exner in 1908 and professor in 1909.
-The ample supply of radium which he shared with the Curies in Paris, Rutherford in Manchester and Ramsey in London made him a key figure in the research on radium.
+The ample supply of radium which he shared with Pierre and Marie Curie in Paris, Rutherford in Manchester and Ramsay in London made him a key figure in the research on radium.